anjalstha/NepTune-Chords/README.md

 # NepTune-Chords

-An app to see chords of songs.
+      A website to see Lyrics and chords of a song built using Angular and Ionic.